 Other faculty continue the department’s tradition of broader public service.
-Esther Duflo serves on The President’s Global Development Council.
-Amy Finkelstein serves on the Congressional Budget Office’s Panel of Health Advisers, where James Poterba serves on the Panel of Economic Advisers.
-Parag Pathak is a member of the Scientific Board at the Institute for Innovation in Public School Choice.
+David Autor and James Poterba serve on the Panel of Economic Advisers, and Amy Finkelstein serves on the Panel of Health Advisers, for the Congressional Budget Office.
+Parag Pathak serves as a member of the Scientific Board at the Institute for Innovation in Public School Choice.

 Massachusetts Institute of Technology • Department of Economics

 The Morris and Sophie Chang Building • E52-300